-Most expats moving to Busan won't have to go through the process of finding their own apartment as many employers will provide them with suitable accommodation – this is especially true for expats teaching English in Busan.
+Most expats moving to Busan won't have to go through the process of finding their own apartment, as many employers provide their employees with suitable accommodation – this is especially true for expats teaching English in Busan.
 Those who want to rent their own accommodation will find that Busan is quite affordable compared to Seoul.

 Due to the short-term nature of expat assignments, most people tend to rent rather than buy property.
-Rentals tend to move quickly in Busan.
-Expats should research the processes involved in securing accommodation in the city ahead of time.
+Rentals tend to move quickly in Busan, and expats should therefore research the processes involved in securing accommodation in the city ahead of time.

 Types of accommodation in Busan

-Like in other Korean cities, most people live in apartments in Busan.
+Like in other Korean cities, most people in Busan live in apartments.
 Large multi-storey apartment blocks (apateu), as well as smaller apartment buildings (yeollip jutaek), can be found across the city.

 Finding accommodation in Busan

-Expats who aren't provided accommodation by their employer may struggle finding a place to live in Busan.
-However, using newspapers like the Korean Times or Korean Herald may be useful.
-Expats can also use expat social media groups or online property portals.
+Expats who aren't provided accommodation by their employer may struggle to find a place to live in Busan.
+That said, using newspapers, such as the Korean Times or Korean Herald, expat social media groups or online property portals may be useful.

-Though most real estate agents (budongsan junggaesa) won’t speak English, they may still be the best option for expats to find accommodation.
-These agents act as a mediator between the property owner and the renter.
-Expats are more likely to find English speaking agents in neighbourhoods popular with expats.
+Although most real estate agents in Busan (budongsan junggaesa) don't speak English, they may still be the best option for expats to find accommodation.
+These agents act as mediators between the property owner and the tenant.
+Expats are more likely to find English-speaking agents in neighbourhoods popular with expats.
 Asking a Korean friend or colleague to assist in finding housing may also ease the process.

 Renting accommodation in Busan